kbsooo/hf-grass/README.md

 - Add `--show-legend` for a Less/More legend.
 - Add `--plot` to save a preview PNG (requires `matplotlib`).
 - Use `--tz-offset` to shift daily buckets (e.g., `9` for KST).
+- Days with only upvotes/likes use a red palette.